UmaRathore/azlabs/AZ-104-NOTES.md

 - Blob storage access for a given period of time use Shared Access Signature provided by blobs.
 - If Blob data is not accessed for 30 days move data to cool tier and after 90 days move to archieve.
 - SMB over HTTPs for lift and shift thats why fileshare.
+- General-purpose v2 storage accounts are the most versatile and scalable option, making them suitable for a wide range of cloud-native applications that require different types of storage services
 ```
 ### Monitoring
 ```